Skip to main content

 This way, you can simply connect it to the next node in your workflow that is handling the review result.

 Often this will be a conditional node that decides what to do next based on the review outcome.
-Mainly, whether response
+Mainly, whether response is approved or rejected.

 See the structure of the output here.